-1.1 Officers shall not deviate from the established policy by substituting issued departmental equipment.

-1.2 Personnel may carry the below listed personal utility equipment while wearing Class B, C, D or E uniforms.
+- 1.1 Officers shall not deviate from the established policy by substituting issued departmental equipment. - 1.2 Personnel may carry the below listed personal utility equipment while wearing Class B, C, D or E uniforms.
 When displayed on the gun belt the equipment must be carried in black leather or nylon.
 Leather accessories may only be worn on a leather duty belt.
-Nylon accessories may only be worn on a nylon duty belt.

-- 1.2.1 Mini-Flashlight

-- 1.2.2 Rubber gloves

-- 1.2.3 Additional pair of handcuffs.
-(Make and model must be same as issued handcuffs or approved by the Training Unit)

-- 1.2.4 Pocket size multi-tool

-1.2.1 The following equipment may be purchased by sworn personnel and worn on the duty belt:

-a.
-Approved Weapon Mounted Light

-b.
-Approved Agency Holster to accommodate the weapon mounted light

-1.2.2 This holster will not be worn with the Class A uniform.

-1.3 Equipment other than the above that is not issued by the MDTA shall not be carried on duty without the officer's Detachment/Unit Commander's approval.
-Nonissued weapons are prohibited from being used or carried while on duty.

-1.4 MDTA Police uniformed personnel have the option of wearing either their uniform or civilian clothes to and from work.
-The mixing of civilian attire and uniforms is prohibited.

-1.5 Clothing will be clean and given a pressed appearance before each tour of duty.
+Nylon accessories may only be worn on a nylon duty belt. - 1.2.1 Mini-Flashlight - 1.2.2 Rubber gloves - 1.2.3 Additional pair of handcuffs.
+(Make and model must be same as issued handcuffs or approved by the Training Unit) - 1.2.4 Pocket size multi-tool - 1.3 Equipment other than the above that is not issued by the MDTA shall not be carried on duty without the officer's Detachment/Unit Commander's approval.
+Non-issued weapons are prohibited from being used or carried while on duty. - 1.3 MDTA Police uniformed personnel have the option of wearing either their uniform or civilian clothes to and from work.
+Personnel assigned a take home vehicle must wear either uniform or proper business attire, unless currently assigned to a covert operation.
+The mixing of civilian attire and uniforms is prohibited. - 1.4 Clothing will be clean and given a pressed appearance before each tour of duty.
 Footwear, leather equipment and brass shall be kept clean and regularly polished and/or shined.